WW Recipe of the Day: Slow Cooker Dijon Brussels Sprouts

 When I served them with slow cooker meatloaf and mashed potatoes, they were quickly gobbled up.

-According to my calculations, each serving has just 83 calories, *2 Weight Watchers PointsPlus, *1 Weight Watchers Freestyle SmartPoint.
-Enjoy!
+According to my calculations, each serving has just 83 calories and:

-If you’ve made this Dijon Brussels Sprouts, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+If you've made these low carb Crock Pot Dijon Brussels Sprouts, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.